FROM 29 DECEMBER 2014

 The identification of animals using tattoos is recognised only when the tattoo is clearly readable and was demonstrably done before 3rd July 2011.

-When travelling to Croatia, animals must be identified using a transponder (microchip).
 Animals must be identified prior to the anti-rabies vaccination and issuance of the passport.

 2. Pet passport